opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/normalize_date.rst

 Normalize date processor
 ========================

-This processor allows to parse a date which format is not automatically understood by the platform.
+This processor allows parsing a date whose format is not automatically understood by the platform.

-Example: if a date is in the dd/mm/YYYY format (commonly used format in France ; for instance 09/10/2017 for October 9th 2017), the platform will by default intervert day and month, based on the ISO 8601 ``YYYY-mm-dd`` ideal format (09/10/2017 will then be understood by the platform as September 10th 2017).
+For example, if a date is in the dd/mm/YYYY format (commonly used format in France; for example, "09/10/2017" for "October 9th, 2017"), the platform will by default invert day and month, based on the ISO 8601 YYYY-mm-dd ideal format ("09/10/2017" will then be understood by the platform as "September 10th, 2017").

-With this processor, you can normalize a date to the ISO 8601 format ``YYYY-mm-dd`` using the following syntax: ``%Y-%m-%d``.
+With this processor, you can normalize a date to the ISO 8601 format YYYY-mm-dd using the following syntax: ``%Y-%m-%d``.

 Setting the processor